-Entrance in the hall of temple is guarded by two gate keepers.
+Entrance in the hall of the temple is guarded by two gatekeepers.

 Side walls inside the temple are adorned with four large sculpted panels.
-Centrepiece of northern sculptural group is Varaha – avatar of Vishnu, similar to wild boar.
+The centerpiece of the northern sculptural group is Varaha – the avatar of Vishnu, similar to wild boar.
 Varaha holds up his wife Bhūmī – mother earth – he has saved her from Naga, the snake king.
-Southern sculpted panel shows Vishnu Trivikrama – as a dwarf with one foot on earth, another – in clouded sky.
-Third leg is on tyrant Bali, pushing him to underworld.
+The southern sculpted panel shows Vishnu Trivikrama – as a dwarf with one foot on earth, another – in the clouded sky.
+The third leg is on tyrant Bali, pushing him to the underworld.
 Next to Vishnu stand Brahma, Shiva, Sun and the moon.
 Eastern panel shows goddess Lakshmi with two maidens and two elephants.
-Fourth panel shows goddess Durga standing on a lotus under umbrella.
+The fourth panel shows goddess Durga standing on a lotus under umbrella.

 Varaha Cave Temple is one of the greatest examples of Pallava art.
 It has been created during the reign of Narasimhavarman I Mahamalla (r. c.
 630 – 668) and represents an early stage in Dravidian architecture with many elements of Buddhist design prevalent.

 Varaha Cave Temple on the map